 I love that the author has written the characters exactly how we speak, she hasn’t described their speech she has just written them ‘thee and thy-ing’ which I did love, that first chapter especially, it could have been myself or my grandmother speaking that dialogue with those strong Yorkshire accents.

-The author really engages the reader, she grasps your attention with her illustrious and richly detailed writing, thee story unfold slowly which in any other book may have been a little too slow for me, as I do like the faster-paced books, yet this one really drew me right into the story I was gripped as the whole plot unfolded, questions were answered and I was left sitting in wonder of how brutally raw and yet strikingly beautiful this book is.
+The author really engages the reader, she grasps your attention with her illustrious and richly detailed writing, the story unfolds slowly which in any other book may have been a little too slow for me, as I do like faster-paced books, yet this one really drew me right into the story I was gripped as the whole plot unfolded, questions were answered and I was left sitting in the wonder of how brutally raw and yet strikingly beautiful this book is.

 About the Author

-Sally Zigmond was born in Leicester in 1951, has lived in Lincoln, Market Harborough and North London where she attended Queen Mary Collge, University of London.
+Sally Zigmond was born in Leicester in 1951 and has lived in Lincoln, Market Harborough and North London where she attended Queen Mary College, University of London.
 Having studied English Literature, she was a civilian Executive Officer in various departments in The Metropolitan Police (including the London bureau of Interpol).